IMPORTANCE OF ENVIRONMENTAL

 - Products are delivered safely and securely.

 - Hazardous materials are as safe as possible and conform with best practices.

 - Packaging materials can be recycled and reused.

 - Extend the life of shipped goods.

-- Increase effectiveness of storage facility, especially warehouse space.
+- Increase the effectiveness of storage facilities, especially warehouse space.

 All great things come at a price.
 But that doesn’t mean they have to be costly.
 Costs of materials can differ depending on:

 - Materials used.

 - Nature of content.